Xi Jinping: Cult of personality

 Xi has had a cult of personality constructed around himself since entering office with books, cartoons, pop songs and dance routines honouring his rule.
 Following Xi's ascension to the leadership core of the CCP, he had been referred to as Xi Dada (习大大, Uncle or Papa Xi), though this stopped in April 2016.
-The village of Liangjiahe, where Xi was sent to work, has become a "modern-day shrine" decorated with CCP propaganda and murals extolling the formative years of his life.
+The village of Liangjiahe, where Xi was sent to work, is decorated with propaganda and murals extolling the formative years of his life.
 The CCP's Politburo named Xi Jinping lingxiu (领袖), a reverent term for "leader" and a title previously only given to Mao Zedong and his immediate successor Hua Guofeng.
 He is also sometimes called the "pilot at the helm" (领航掌舵).
 On 25 December 2019, the Politburo officially named Xi as "People's Leader" (人民领袖 (rénmín lǐngxiù)), a title only Mao had held previously.